Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 If this key stakeholder has been engaged with your organization over multiple projects, you’ll still need to be updated on everything they’ve shared with your team, even if this is the first time you’re talking to them.

-With Jambo’s global view feature, users (who have been given permission) have access to all the data that’s been logged across every project.
-You can find every communication that key stakeholder has had with your organization over the years, even if it’s from before your time with the organization.
+With Jambo's global view feature, users (who have been given permission) have access to all the data logged across every project.
+You can find every communication key stakeholders have had with your organization over the years, even before your time with the organization.

 Reason 3: An SRM will help to protect you in the event of any legal or nonlegal disputes